 Early Origins of the Hubar family

-The surname Hubar was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert who accompanied Richard Coeur-de-Lion (Richard the Lion Hearted) in the Crusade of 1190.
+The surname Hubar was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert, who accompanied King Richard I of England (Richard the Lionheart) in the Crusade of 1190.

 Hubar Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Hibbert, Hibart, Hibbard, Hibbart, Hibbet, Hibbets, Hibbett, Hibbotts, Hubert, Hubbert, Hubbard and many more.

 Early Notables of the Hubar family (pre 1700)

 Outstanding amongst the family at this time was Sir Francis Hubert (d.
 1629), English poet, probably son of Edward Hubert, one of the six clerks in chancery.

 Henry Hibbert (1600?-1678), English divine, born in Cheshire about 1600.
 In 1618 he...

 Another 40 words (3 lines of text) are included under the topic Early Hubar Notables in all our PDF Extended History products and printed products wherever possible.